Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

 In addition, we also consider adding explicit constraints directly on $\x$ (as discussed in Section \ref{sec:constraint}) instead of using the sigmoid function as indirect constraints.
 The constraint is carried out via $([\x]_i-0.5)^2-0.25 \leq 0$, for each component of $\x$, such that $[\x]_i \in \left[ 0,1\right]$.

-Our experiment is based on MNIST, FashionMNIST~\cite{xiao2017fashion} and CIFAR10 datasets.
+\textbf{Overall performance.} Table~\ref{table:hoT1} shows the accuracy, F1 score and computation time on three different datasets.
 For each dataset, we randomly select 5000 samples as the training set $\D_{\mathtt{tr}}$, 5000 samples as the validation set $\D_{\mathtt{val}}$, and 10000 samples as the test set $\D_{\mathtt{test}}$.
-After that, we contaminated half of the labels in $\D_{\mathtt{tr}}$.
+After that, we contaminate half of the labels in $\D_{\mathtt{tr}}$.
+From the result, BVFSM achieves the most competitive performance on all datasets.
+Furthermore, BVFSM is faster than EGBMs and IGBMs, and this advantage is more evident on CIFAR10 with larger LL dimension, consistent with the complexity analysis in Section~\ref{sec:complexity}.
+The UL objective value and F1 score during iterations on FashionMNIST are also plotted in Figure~\ref{fig:ho1}.

-Table~\ref{table:hoT1} shows the accuracy, F1 score and calculation time of the compared methods and BVFSM on three different datasets.
-From the result, BVFSM achieves the most competitive performance in accuracy and F1 score on all datasets.
-Furthermore, BVFSM is faster than EGBMs and IGBMs, and this advantage is more evident in CIFAR10 datasets with larger dimension of the LL variable, consistent with the complexity analysis given in Section~\ref{sec:complexity}.
-The values of UL objective and F1 scores of BVFSM and compared methods on the FashionMNIST dataset are also plotted in Figure~\ref{fig:ho1}.
+As for the performance of BLO with constraints, we can find from Table~\ref{table:hoT1} that BVFSM with constraints (denoted as BVFSM-C in the table) has slightly lower accuracy but higher F1 score than BVFSM using sigmoid function without explicit constraints.

-As for the performance of BLO with constraints, we can find from Table~\ref{table:hoT1} that BVFSM with constraints (denoted as BVFSM-C in Table~\ref{table:hoT1}) has slightly lower accuracy but higher F1 score than BVFSM using sigmoid function without explicit constraints.
-This is because for BVFSM without constraints, the compound of sigmoid function in the objective decreases the derivative with respect to $\x$, and thus the UL variable $\x$ with small change rate contributes to the slow convergence.
-Therefore, BVFSM with constraints performs slightly worse in the accuracy of representing the convergence of the LL variable, but better in the F1 score which reflects the convergence of the UL variable.
+This is because for BVFSM without constraints, the compound of sigmoid function in the LL objective decreases the gradient of $\x$, and thus the UL variable $\x$ with small change rate contributes to its slower convergence.
+Accuracy more reflects the convergence of LL variable $\y$, while F1 score more reflects the convergence of UL variable $\x$.
+Therefore, BVFSM with constraints performs slightly worse in accuracy but better in F1 score than BVFSM without constraint but with the sigmoid function.

-For comparing the performance of different auxiliary functions, we show the effect of barrier and penalty functions on the accuracy and F1 score in Figure~\ref{fig:ho2}.
-We can find that, consistent with the numerical example in Figure~\ref{fig:con}, the barrier function performs better without the need for too much fine tuning of parameters.
+\textbf{Evaluations on the auxiliary functions, robustness, and network structures.} Figure~\ref{fig:ho2} compares the performance of different auxiliary functions.
+Consistent with the numerical experiment in Figure~\ref{fig:con}, the barrier function works better with higher stability without the need for too much fine tuning of parameters.